top of page

 Participant Training (For everyone, teens and up)

-The entire WIB participant training in video format can be found at (will be available on 6/1/2025)
+The entire WIB participant training in video format can be found here

 In-person WIB participant classes are also held throughout the Cherokee Nation reservation in Oklahoma.
 Please see the calendar for more information.